 View places Lee Asher has lectured around the world in a full-sized map.

-Lee's raw visual style of magic is easily recognized and universally acknowledged as among the best.
+Easily recognized and universally acknowledged, Lee Asher's raw visual style of magic ranks among the best.

 Rising in the ranks: In his younger years, Lee worked in a number of magic shops, allowing him to interact with different types of people and form a solid foundation as a performer.
 Over the years, he has taken that knowledge and performed in a variety of settings for all kinds of people.